fleetside72/pivot_scale/README.md

 setup function

 0. run `schema.sql` to create the application tables
-1. run `target_info` to get the column info for the target
+1. run `target_info` to get the column info for the target sales table to `track`
 2. manually map the columns to the app entities and parameters
-3. run `clone_target.sql` to clone the target data and create any app columns not designated
+3. run `clone_target.sql` to clone the target data and create any app columns not designated for a `clone` of the tracking table
 3. run `build_master_tables.sql` to build the functional tables (ex. customer master)
 4. run `perd.sql` to buil a static hard-coded notion of how periods are defined